 To address the question of whether our religious beliefs pass muster as true knowledge requires us to isolate belief from authority as justification.
-Should one accept an article of faith because of some external source — holy books, dogmas, traditions, or officials — that subscription must be distinguished from a private belief rooted in revelation, insight, or intuition.
+Should one accept an article of faith because of some external source — commandments in holy books, dogmas, traditions, or officials — that subscription must be distinguished from a private belief rooted in revelation, insight, or intuition.
 I make no judgments on truth by drawing this justificatory distinction.
 My purpose is to process the different sources of warrant that operate in each case.
 Some believers may not find it possible to disentangle the passional commitment they feel from the authority that warrants it, but the distinction has a long pedigree that is most clearly observed in cases of heresy, sectarianism, and reformation.
 Ankhnaten rejected the authority of Amun Re.
 Jesus rejected the authority of the Pharisees in favor of his own inner light.
 Luther staked his claim at the Diet of Worms.
 The Romantics embraced the pantheist power of their intuitions against all authority.
 The central perspectival question this suggests is this: what makes you think your own belief true?
 Why did you forfeit trust in the authority whose moral preferences you once thought convincing enough to justify the surrender of your own power to decide?
 In committing to a belief, are you merely expressing a preference among qualitatively neutral options, choosing to name what calls to you as true and what doesn’t as false?
 Can truth and falsity enter into belief?
 If so, then religious belief must claim to be knowledge.
 But of what kind?

 It certainly seems to be truth claims like all others.
 It is stated as a declaration.
 It argues for a truth.
 Even more significantly, it uses that same warrant to argue for goodness, and that offers its challenges (see “What Do We Mean by ‘Good’?“).
 And it is in the nature of such declarations that they go beyond utility or quality, straight to the tough one: moral goodness (see “What Do We Mean by ‘Morality’?“).
 But advancing that claim surely violates the essential difference between knowledge and belief: we arrive at knowledge by a dispassionate consideration of experience, a ratiocinative weighing of evidence, not by the passional commitment that characterizes belief (see “Knowledge, Trust, and Belief”).
 If knowledge is “truth justified by a preponderance of evidence,” even the most fervent believer must confess that belief is something quite different: it is “judgment changed by desire.”
 It is our yearning that has us declaring our beliefs so forcefully, not our knowledge.
 Coming to knowledge and to belief are two separate and disconnected operations.
 They are so different in terms of both process and justification that we must ask whether religious belief is in any way related to knowledge.